cyversewarwick/csi/csi/csi.md

 ### Gaussian Process Prior

-**Default:** 10,0.1
+**Default:** 10;0.1

 Part of CSI is placing an assumption on how we expect the hyperparameter values to be distributed, and in [Penfold et al., 2011][penfold2011] the hyperparameters were assumed to be Gamma distributed with a shape parameter of 10 and a scale parameter of 0.1.
-If you wish to alter the shape/scale parameters of the gamma distribution, provide them as shape and scale with just a comma between them.
+If you wish to alter the shape/scale parameters of the gamma distribution, provide them as shape and scale with just a semicolon between them.

 ### Process Count